XcalableMP/manual/en/dynamic_array.rst

 ========================================
-Dynamic allocation of distributed arrays
+Dynamic allocation of distributed array
 ========================================

 This section explains how distributed arrays are allocated at